 Putting down one’s thoughts on paper can help get rid of the pressure in one’s thoughts.
 One feels off-loaded of concerns that one might feel hesitant to share.

 Continuing activities one enjoys such as pregnancy projects.
 One can take pictures, plan special meals—whatever one has lots of passion for doing so.
 Enjoyable activities promote serotonin, which happens to be a mood-enhancing brain chemical.

 5. Work on relaxation.

-Walking, swimming, yoga, or other forms of moderate exercise does get rid of the stress.
+Walking, swimming, yoga, or other forms of moderate exercise get rid of stress.
 Overweight women who need to trim pounds through physical activity benefit, for example, extra body fat does produce excess estrogen, which does interfere with ovulation.
 Higher-energy workouts such as running or jogging do stimulate the release of feel-good endorphins.
 Too much exercise for women does make matters worse since exertion does trigger the release of cortisol.

 7. Get individual counseling or group support:

 Counseling can indeed be an outlet for feelings of confusion, sadness as well as frustration.
 Group support is particularly quite helpful for women who feel isolated as a result of infertility.